Parliament of South Australia: Early colonial period and establishment

 The Australian Colonies Government Act 1850 was a landmark development which granted representative constitutions to New South Wales, Victoria, South Australia and Tasmania and the colonies enthusiastically set about writing constitutions which produced democratically progressive parliaments with the British monarch as the symbolic head of state.
 In 1851 elections for the Legislative Council were held.
 The new Council consisted of 24 members, four official (filling what would be today ministerial positions) and four non-official members, both nominated by the governor on behalf of the Crown, and 16 elected members chosen from single-member districts.
 The right to vote for these positions was not universal, however, being limited to propertied men.
 In addition, the reforms meant that the Governor no longer oversaw proceedings, with the role being filled by a Speaker who had been elected by the members.

 In 1853 the Legislative Council sent London a Parliament Act 1853 that provided for a new constitution that established a bicameral parliament with an elected lower house and an upper house made up of members nominated for life.
-The colonists were mistakingly under the impression that only such a scheme would be acceptable to the British Government.
+The colonists were mistakenly under the impression that only such a scheme would be acceptable to the British Government.
 The Governor, Sir Henry Young, had been advised that this was not the case but he kept this information to himself.
 The colonists were furious and 5,000 petitioned Westminster to give them two elected houses.
 The offending constitution was returned and in 1855, a new Legislative Council was elected with a mandate to establish something far more radical and democratic than had been seen in the British Empire before.

 This was expressed by the Constitution Act 1856 (headed "1855–6: No. 2" and followed by the long title "An Act to establish a Constitution for South Australia, and to grant a Civil List to Her Majesty") establishing the constitution of the Parliament of the Province of South Australia.